How to score more cross sales with email marketing

 - We wait 7 days to allow our customer to purchase the socks and we observe their behaviour;

 - If they purchase the socks, in 6 months’ time we’ll send them a promotional email with a sneak(er) preview of the newest model of Air Jordan’s set to be released in October.
 We’ll include an offer for a new pair of socks (they still have a habit of wearing down, all those fadeaway jump shots eventually take their toll on your socks).
-Finally, we also tag them as a “Jordan fan” so that we can prepare better offers for them in the future.
+Finally, we also tag them as a “Jordan fan” so that we can prepare more relevant offers for them in the future.

 - If they didn’t purchase the socks, but browsed other products on our website, we send them a recommendation email based on their browsing history.